 What are Kaufmanniana tulips?
 Also known as water lily tulips, Kaufmanniana tulips are showy, distinctive tulips with short stems and huge blooms.
-Kaufman tulips flowers return every year and look stunning in naturalized settings with crocus and daffodils.
+Kaufman tulip flowers return every year and look stunning in naturalized settings with crocus and daffodils.
 The following article provides more Kaufmanniana plant info, including tips on growing Kaufmanniana tulip plants.

 Kaufmanniana Plant Info

 Kaufmanniana tulip plants are native to Turkistan, where they grow wild.
 They were introduced to Europe in 1877.
-Today, Kaufman tulip flowers are available in nearly every color except true blue, including dazzling shades of rose, golden yellow, pink, violet, orange and red.
+Today, Kaufman tulip flowers are available in nearly every color except true blue, including dazzling shades of rose, golden yellow, pink, violet, orange, and red.
 Interiors of the blooms are multicolored.
 Like all spring bulbs, Kaufmanniana looks best when planted in groups of at least five or ten.
 These early-blooming tulips are especially noticeable when planted in combination with other flowering bulbs.
 Water lily tulips are suitable for growing in USDA plant hardiness zones 3 through 7.
 In warmer climates, Kaufmanniana tulip plants can be grown as annuals.

 Caring for Kaufmanniana Water Lily Tulips